yindiii/elite-lab-final/README.md

 * Start up your SQLite database with:
 ```
-FLASK_APP=lab-app.py python3 -m flask db init
+python3 -m flask db init
-FLASK_APP=lab-app.py python3 -m flask db migrate -m "my first migration"
+python3 -m flask db migrate -m "my first migration"
-FLASK_APP=lab-app.py python3 -m flask db upgrade
+python3 -m flask db upgrade
 ```

 * Spin up the local web server with:
 ```
-FLASK_APP=lab-app.py FLASK_ENV=development python3 -m flask run
+python3 -m flask run
 ```

-HEADS UP: Depending on your dev environment, you may want to just use `flask` directly.
-For example, instead of:
-`FLASK_APP=lab-app.py python3 -m flask db init`

-You would want to use:
-`FLASK_APP=lab-app.py flask db init`

 ## Lab Steps
-Goal 1:
 * Look at the docs above to see what fields you need to define in the Chat model

 * Put these definitions into code in `app/models.py`

 * Now that you've changed the model, you need to perform a migration

-* Prepare the migration with this command: `FLASK_APP=lab-app.py python3 -m flask db migrate -m "<Insert name of migration>"`
+* Prepare the migration with this command: `python3 -m flask db migrate -m "<Insert name of migration>"`

-* Run the migration with: `FLASK_APP=lab-app.py python3 -m flask db upgrade`
+* Run the migration with: `python3 -m flask db upgrade`

 * Confirm the migration worked by running the app and checking the site

-Goal 2:
-* Look through the `app/static/js/session.js` file and read the comments to learn about what it does.

-* Look at the Ajax request in this file and notice what it expects in the response.

-* Look through `app/models.py` file and notice the manager function `SessionManager.create_session`.
-Notice what it takes in as an argument and what it returns.

-* Name your API and implement its handler function

-* Complete the javascript code to call that API correctly
+To test the app:
+* Create a chatroom

-* Enter the chatroom and validate that you can start a session
+* Validate that you can start a session

 * Send some messages as yourself in this session

-* Open the same webpage in a different browser and check if you are still logged in as the same person
+* Open the same webpage in a different tab or window (but same browser) and check if you are still logged in as the same person

+* Get the share link at the bottom of the page and copy it

+* Open up a new window with an incognito tab or separate browser.

+* Paste the share link from earlier and log in as someone else

+* Send messages and verify that you can talk between different windows

-Once you're finished, customize the rest of your site.
+Once you're finished, customize the rest of your site (feel free to copy/paste your work from week 3 lab).
-* Add some content to the main page
-* Make the chat text look nicer
-* Add some background to the chatrooms

 ## Lab Advice
 * If your database goes out of sync with your schema, you can run these commands:
 ```
-FLASK_APP=lab-app.py python3 -m flask db stamp head
+python3 -m flask db stamp head
-FLASK_APP=lab-app.py python3 -m flask db migrate
+python3 -m flask db migrate
-FLASK_APP=lab-app.py python3 -m flask db upgrade
+python3 -m flask db upgrade
 ```